VishalDeoPrasad/Artificial-Neural-Networks/README.md

-# Introduction to Neural Network
+# Introduction to Neural Network.

 ## What is Deep Learning?
 - Deep Learning is basically a field of study where in we use something known as neurons for traing the data.